 Cons:

-• No support after the project ends
+- No support after the project ends

-• Hard to adjust if goals change midway
+- Is hard to adjust if goals change midway

-• Does not support long-term gains unless followed by additional work
+- Does not support long-term gains unless followed by additional work.

-Average Ecommerce Project-Based SEO Pricing
+Average Ecommerce Project-based SEO Pricing

 These projects typically last about a year, which means businesses pay around $3,199.19/month.
-However, the final price always depends on complexity.
+However, the final SEO pricing always depends on complexity.
 A quick site audit might cost under $2,000 and take just a few days.
 A full migration or major technical repair can go over $15,000 and last several months.

 Hourly SEO Rates